iccaving/icccsite/README.md

 This should be the name of the subdirectory you want the site to reside in once its published.

 All other settings are optional and will default to the main site's settings.
 All of the file paths in this settings file will be relative to the file itself (i.e not the main site root).
 Useful settings to change might be the THEME, PLUGINS, PLUGIN_PATHS or STATIC_PATHS which will copy directories in the subsites content folder into the subsites output (just like for the main site).

+#Tools<a id="tools"></a>

+##meta_replacer.py

+Tool that will run through the metadata of any articles below a specififed directory and do substitutions on that meta data.
+Good for, fixing peoples names in the past without actually digging through all the articles or maybe you've spelt someones name wrong 4 trips in a row.

+    python meta_replacer.py path/to/articles/ --meta <metadatasection> --pattern <what do you want replaced> --sub <replace with> --start <earliest articles to consider> --end <latest articles to consider>

+The start and end dates are in the format YYYY-MM-DD and are optional, not specifying them will result in all articles being looked at.
+Example usage:

+    python meta_replacer.py content/trips/ --meta Cavepeeps --pattern "An VDP" --sub "Anne VDP"

+The script will offer to list the affected articles and affected lines in those articles before it does any replacing so don't worry about experimenting (also git will save you probably).